 This is our first “Law & Business” podcast episode recorded during the International Bar Association annual convention.
 This year it was in Sydney, New South Wales, Australia.

-With John Rubinstein of Rubinstein Phillips Lewis Smith Ltd. of London, Episode 25 of the “Law & Business” podcast covers differences between the American and British trademark systems and differences in law.
+With John Rubinstein formerly of Rubinstein Phillips Lewis Smith Ltd. of London, Episode 25 of the “Law & Business” podcast covers differences between the American and British trademark systems and differences in law.
 One particular example is “The Prince of Comfort” (originally in German) and how it may have a lack of distinctiveness in.
 John Rubinstein had interesting issues in registering “GQ” as a trademark.

 This was John’s first podcast episode ever – and he did a fantastic job.
 John and Anthony also discuss how other trademarks are registered and how strong, for example, the “Burger King” trademark is.
 (Please note: In Australia, it’s Hungry Jack’s, so there’s no doubt that the trademark there is arbitrary.)